 2. Athletic Body

-Researchers have found out of all the body shapes, women in general seem to prefer a “V-shaped” athletic body of their men.
+Researchers have found out that of all the body shapes, women tend to prefer a “V-shaped” athletic body of their men.
 Respondents say a strong and well-defined musculature on the upper body and a narrow and slim waist.
 “Because body type is a reliable indicator of health and fertility, men are more attracted to women with a lower waist-to-hip (WHR) ratio and an average body mass index (BMI), neither thin nor plump, because these are associated with youth and sexual maturity.”

 3. Slower Movements